splunk/public-o11y-docs/incident-intelligence/generate-alerts/generate-alerts.rst

 - Splunk RUM
 - Splunk Synthetic Monitoring

-See :ref:`get-started-detectoralert` for more information about configuring detectors.
+See :ref:`create-detectors` for more information about configuring detectors.

 :strong:`Available ingest endpoints for cloud alerts`